-Internet Explorer is one of the oldest browsers available in Windows operating system.
+Internet Explorer is one of the oldest browsers available in the Windows operating system.
 Numerous people use it around the globe even after giants like Chrome or Firefox emerged in the internet industry.

 However, despite it being old and heavily developed by experts, this browser isn’t without its flaws and shortcomings.
 One of these shortcomings is that the browser doesn’t open links or doesn’t open at all when it is launched through its application.
 This error has been there for a couple of years and there are several workarounds present.
 Start with the first one and work your way down accordingly.